 Local laws may be made in accordance with Part XIV to regulate the conditions on which offensive trades may be carried on in order to prevent or diminish the offensiveness of the trades and to safeguard the public health.

-[Section 190 inserted by No. 14 of 1996 s.
+[Section 190 inserted: No. 14 of 1996 s.
 4.]

 191. Offensive trades to be registered